ChristianSilvermoon/Modularized-Shell-Runtime-Config/README.md

 ## Extras
 Some extra .bashrc files are included for convenience.

+### `alias-flatpak-exports.bashrc`
+Iterates through files in `/var/lib/flatpak/exports/bin` and attempts to alias them to logical command names if they're not already taken.

+If they **are** already taken, will attempt the long name (IE `tld.domain.app` instead of just `app`)

+If the long name is ALSO taken, then no alias is created.

+This is done for those who don't want to do `flatpak run tld.domain.app` so that you can just run `app`

+run `alias | grep 'flatpak'` after this file has been sourced to see aliases it created for you.

+### `cd_autopshd.bashrc`
+Overrides the `cd` command with a function that calls BASH's builtin `cd` command AND also pushs your new directory to the Directory Stack (See BaSh's Manual)

+This means using `cd` will automatically track the directories you've navigated with the Directory Stack, allowing you to quickly jump back to places you've already been to in the current instance of BASH using `cd ~4` for example, to jump to the 4th directory on the stack.

+To see the directories currently on your Directory Stack and their associated numbers, use `dirs -v`

+To remove the overide at runtime you can use `unset -f cd` To call BASH's *true* `cd` command and bypass the function just once, you can also use `builtin cd` instead of `cd`

 ### `chmod-aliases.bashrc`
 This one creates an absurd number of aliases for `chmod` and basic letter permissions, allowing you to skip typing out `chmod`